BMW 320

 The car was first presented in July 1937.
 It showed a very similar resemblance to the 329.
-It was a high performance car with many admirers.
 The 320 was built on a shortened BMW 326 frame and used a 326 engine with a single carburettor and an output of 45 hp-metric.
 The 320 had a top speed of 65 mph.
 The suspension, which was carried over from the 329, consisted of an independent front suspension with a high-mounted transverse leaf spring acting as upper control arms and a conventional live axle on semi-elliptic springs at the rear.
 It had a slightly greater displacement 6-cylinder engine.
 It was available as a two-door sedan or two-door convertible and stayed until 1938.
 The BMW 320 was smaller, less expensive, and lighter than its predecessor.
 It offered easy handling and a balanced power-to-weight ratio.

 The 320 was replaced by the BMW 321 in 1938.